React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 ```
 This will create the certificates/client.der certificates/client_private_key.pem files.

-If you use another method to generate your client certificates you must either copy them into the certificates folder and call them client.der and client_private_key.pem or mount them inthe certificates folder with the names client.der and client_private_key.pem.
+If you use another method to generate your client certificates you must either copy them into the certificates folder and call them client.der and client_private_key.pem or mount them in the certificates folder with the names client.der and client_private_key.pem.

 Once you have created the certificates you can launch the bridge.